 The U.S. housing market remains weak, with both homes sales and construction activity considerably below trend.
-Despite expected increases in mortgage rates, many forecasters are projecting increased housing activity in 2011.
+Despite sustained low mortgage rates, housing activity has remained sluggish in the first half of 2011.
 Although activity will likely be above 2010 levels, 2011 is expected to fall below 2009 levels and is unlikely to reach levels seen during the boom for a number of years.
+In fact I believe it will be at least until 2014 until we see construction levels approach those of the boom.
 As other witnesses are likely to provide their economic forecasts of housing activity, which are generally within the consensus estimates, I will not repeat that exercise here.